mayarom/Ex1-OOP/README.md

 append(String str): Appends the given string to the string builder. undo(): Undoes the last operation on the string builder. updateMembers():

+Testing
+The project includes a set of tests written using the JUnit 5 testing framework.
+These tests verify the correct behavior of the observer design pattern and the undo functionality in the GroupAdmin, ConcreteMember, and UndoableStringBuilder classes.

+The tests are located in the Tests class and are organized into the following methods:

+register(): Tests the register method in the GroupAdmin class by adding a new member to the group and verifying that the member was added successfully. unregister(): Tests the unregister method in the GroupAdmin class by removing a member from the group and verifying that the member was removed successfully. insert(): Tests the insert method in the GroupAdmin class by inserting a string at a specified index in the string builder and verifying that the insert was successful. append(): Tests the append method in the GroupAdmin class by appending a string to the end of the string builder and verifying that the append was successful. delete(): Tests the delete method in the GroupAdmin class by deleting a range of characters from the string builder and verifying that the delete was successful. undo(): Tests the undo method in the GroupAdmin class by performing a series of operations on the string builder and undoing the last operation.